8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 3. Afterward, Choose Device Manager.

-4. See through the devices are given.
-Also, check for any that has a yellow exclamation mark on it.
+4. See through the devices given.
+Also, check for any that have a yellow exclamation mark on them.

 5. Then right-click on any of these devices.
 Then choose Update Driver.